w3c/wai-tutorials/source/images/textual.html.erb.md

 <%= notes_start %>
 {:/nomarkdown}

 **Note:** The code snippet doesn’t show any [vendor prefixes](http://www.w3.org/TR/css-2010/#experimental).
-These should be added to increase compatibility with older versions of browsers.
+These can be added to increase compatibility with older versions of web browsers using their experimental implementation of CSS3 features.

 {::nomarkdown}
 <%= notes_end %>